Kim Kardashian finally changed the name of her shapewear line after "Kimono" backlash

-While everyone was gearing up for the Met Gala today, May 7th, TMZ casually revealed that Kim Kardashian had filed papers in court to trademark the name of a new lingerie line, and Twitter is not happy about it.
+While everyone was gearing up for the 2018 Met Gala, TMZ casually revealed that Kim Kardashian West had filed papers in court to trademark the name of a new lingerie line.
+More than a year later, on June 25th, Kardashian West herself announced the shapewear collection, and Twitter is not happy about it.

-The question is, with a response like this, will anyone buy Kim Kardashian’s lingerie?
+The question is, with a response like this, will anyone buy Kim Kardashian’s shapewear?

 That remains to be seen, but in the meantime, Kardashian might want to reconsider the name.
 May we suggest Kimtimates?
 Kimgerie?
-Literally anything other than Kimono Intimates?
-Kardashian hasn’t yet commented on the reported lingerie name, but that’s not surprising — she’s been getting ready for the Met Gala since earlier this afternoon.
+Literally anything other than Kimono?
+Fans and critics alike have been speaking out against the name since the first whispers of the collection came out in May of last year.